 - Bed Pillows

 We cannot accept computers over 4 years old.
-Additionally, we cannot accept washers, dryers and TVs over 10 years old.
+Additionally, we cannot accept TVs over 10 years old.

 Will all items be accepted during a donation pickup appointment?

-If our donations coordinator deems any items ineligible during a donation pickup, they will not be able to accept them for donation.
+If our housing & logistics coordinator deems any items ineligible during a donation pickup, they will not be able to accept them for donation.